The story of PowerOn Midwest

 Step 3: Environmental Report scoping public meetings

 The MPUC prepares an Environmental Report (ER) to evaluate human and environmental impacts related to a project.
-Public meetings are conducted to explain the process and gather comments on issues and alternatives that should be addressed in the Environmental Report.
-Written comments may also be submitted to the MPUC at this time and meeting notices are published locally.
+Public meetings were held April 21-30, 2026 to explain the process and gather comments on issues and alternatives that should be addressed in the Environmental Report.
+The comment period for the Environmental Report scoping meetings closed on May 20, 2026.

 Step 4: Scoping decision